 In this observational cohort study, we compared the efficacy/safety and long-term mortality rates of the patients who underwent TLE procedure using the Evolution® vs. TightRailTMmechanical dilator sheaths.
-Both groups showed similar procedural success and complication rates in addition to all-cause mortality rates.
+Both groups showed similar procedural success and complication rates, in addition to all-cause mortality rates.

-What's new?
+What is new?

-- The Evolution® and TightRailTMMechanical Dilator Sheaths are two different tools with variable technical properties for TLE procedure. - To the best of our knowledge, this is the first large-scale observational report in the literature comparing the efficacy and safety of these two mechanical TLE system in chronically implanted PM/ICD leads in addition to long-term mortality outcomes.
+- $\bullet$ The Evolution® and TightRailTMMechanical Dilator Sheaths are two different tools with variable technical properties for the TLE procedure. - $\bullet$ To the best of our knowledge, this is the first large-scale observational report in the literature comparing the efficacy and safety of these two mechanical TLE system in chronically implanted PM/ICD leads in addition to long-term mortality outcomes.